 Initial Concept Proposals are solicited annually in July.
-Applicants must submit a project summary for initial review using the "Initial Concept Proposal" template7 found on the EMC's website.6 The Initial Concept Proposal is due on Wednesday, September 14, 2022 at 5:00 pm PST.
+Applicants must submit a one to two-page project summary for initial review using the "Initial Concept Proposal" template7 found on the EMC's website.6

-If endorsed, the EMC will request a "Full Project Proposal" generally in September, which will generally be due in October 2022 on the date provided in the email notification.
-The Full Project Proposal must include additional project information and a detailed Budget broken down by year.
+If endorsed, the EMC will request a more detailed "Full Project Proposal"8.
 The EMC will evaluate the project and consider it for final approval and funding recommendations to the Board.
-All sections of the templates must be filled out, and may be broken into further subsections if necessary.
+All sections of the templates must be filled out, and they may be broken into further subsections if necessary.
 There is no page requirement or page limit for the Full Project Proposal.
-All templates necessary to complete an application package can be found on the California Board of Forestry and Fire Protection EMC's website, 9 with further details described below.